fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentModel/index.rst

 DIRAC development model
 ====================================

 DIRAC uses Git to manage it's source code.
-Git is a distributed version control system (DVCS).
+Git is a Distributed Version Control System (DVCS).
 That means that there's no central repository like the one CVS/Subversion use.
 Each developer has a copy of the whole repository.
 Because there are lots of repositories, code changes travel across different repositories all the time by merging changes from different branches and repositories.